 A Course Description and Course Standard had to be on file for every course receiving high school credit.

 The Course Description defines the content and grade level of the course and it verifies the credits given.
 Usually you can find this information in the description of your book or text on the publisher's website.
 HCA maintains Course Descriptions for all ABeka, BJU, Alpha Omega, Sonlight, and Apologia courses.
 Although you do not need to submit Course Descriptions for any courses with these specific publishers, a Course Standard is still needed.

 The Course Standard defines the grading criteria of the course taught.
 For example, "The student will receive a grade based on 50% tests, 30% homework, 20% projects".
 Another example, "To receive an A in this course the student must accomplish....., to receive a B in the course the student must accomplish..., etc"

-One work sample must be submitted from each academic area that the student has studied during the school year.
-A project (or photo of a project), written assignment, lab report, or exam may be used as a sample.
-Samples may be dropped off at the office, sent via mail, email, or screen shots.
-These samples will be recorded onto the student's online records and returned. *Exceptions - no samples are necessary for classes taken at a community college, for P.E., or for community service.
+One work sample required from each academic area that the student had studied during the school year.
+A project (or photo of a project), written assignment, lab report, or exam could be used as a sample.
+These samples were recorded onto the student's online records and returned. *Exceptions - no samples are necessary for classes taken at a community college, for P.E., or for community service.